 Ree likes to chop the potatoes into fourths before adding them into a large pot filled with simmering water.
 This is something that we seems to differ on.
 In our experience potatoes that are added to simmering water and cooked seems to cook unevenly compared to potatoes added to cool water then brought to a boil.
 We'll stick with our way and Ree with hers.

-Once the potatoes are tender (you can easily pierce with a fork), drain the spuds in a colander and discard the water.
+Once the potatoes are fork-tender (which just means you can easily pierce the potato chunks with a fork), drain the spuds in a colander and discard the water.
 Place the potatoes back in the dry pot and place on the stove over low heat, letting the potatoes steam.

 Get to Mashing